Homemade Tomato Sauce for Canning (Spaghetti Sauce)

 Wipe the rims of the jars with a dampened paper towel, then place the clean lids on top.
 If you are using jars that you’ve previously canned in, you will need new inner rings before placing a lid on top.

-You can use older lids, as long as they are tight fitting and not rusted.
-However, because the seals in older rings are used you’ll need to use new ones.
+You can use older rings, as long as they are tight-fitting and not rusted.
+However, because the seals in older lids are used you’ll need to use new ones.

 Canned Tomato Sauce